So You Think You Can Dance Australia

-So You Think You Can Dance Australia is an Australian version of the American reality dance competition So You Think You Can Dance.
-The show is hosted by Carrie Bickmore, with judges Paula Abdul, Shannon Holtzapffel, Jason Gilkison and Aaron Cash.
+So You Think You Can Dance was an Australian version of the American reality dance competition So You Think You Can Dance.
+The show was hosted by Carrie Bickmore, with judges Paula Abdul, Shannon Holtzapffel, Jason Gilkison and Aaron Cash.

 The first season began airing on Sunday, 3 February 2008 at 7.30 pm and continued on Sundays and Mondays until the final on 27 April 2008.
 The program's second season began airing on Sunday, 1 February 2009 and continued on Sundays and Mondays until the final on 26 April 2009.
 The third season began on 31 January 2010 and continued on Wednesdays and Thursdays until 21 April 2010.
 The show was previously hosted by former The X Factor judge Natalie Bassingthwaighte, with Jason Coleman, Matt Lee and Bonnie Lythgoe acting as the judges.

 Through telephone and SMS text voting, viewers have chosen nineteen-year-old Broadway dancer Jack Chambers, eighteen-year-old Ballet dancer Talia Fowler and eighteen-year-old Contemporary dancer Robbie Kmetoni as Australia's Favourite Dancer.
 The eligible age-range for contestants is currently 18–35 years old.

 In July 2010 it was announced Network Ten had cancelled So You Think You Can Dance Australia in favour of a new musical/dancing format for 2011.
-However, Network Ten says they are in continual discussions with production company FremantleMedia Australia and Conrad Sewell Productions regarding the format's future.
+However, Network Ten said it was in continuing discussions with production company FremantleMedia Australia regarding the format's future.
 In 2011, rumors began to appear in the Australian media industry press that the series would be returned to broadcast, likely on original home network Ten.
 The show returned with a fourth series broadcast on Network Ten starting on 9 February 2014.

+Show format

+Rogue Traders vocalist Natalie Bassingthwaighte has served as the host of So You Think You Can Dance since its first season, presenting every episode since 2008 to 2010.

+Television presenter Carrie Bickmore has served as the host of So You Think You Can Dance since its fourth season, presenting every episode since 2014.

+A typical season of So You Think You Can Dance is divided between a selection process, during which expert judges select contestants from a wide pool of applicant dancers, and a competition phase, during which these "contestants" (more typically referred to as the "Top 20") compete for votes from home viewers.
+Although it is produced over months, the selection phase is highly edited and usually constitutes only the first 2 to 4 weeks of aired episodes with the competition episodes forming the remaining 7 to 9 weeks of the season.